Code-Institute-Submissions/first-milestone-antonio/README.md

 * Customers Review: A bootstrap carousel inspirated form with customers review, this is important for the users to see what the people think about my services.
 * Body Sections: A section with the example of the best services offered build with a responsive grid.

+## _Photobook_

+This webpage was build to give to the user a better idea of the work I do as photographer.
+The structure is simply and easy for the user.
+There is a bootstrap grid system of 3x6, three column and 6 raws for each column.

+Following the principle of the Mobile First the page was build for small devices in girst so it is possible to see how below a widht of 768px the is only one